Use the Sync False Architecture

 Single sync in multiple servers

-In this architecture, you connect all your servers to Contentstack database but sync your content with only one web server.
+In this architecture, you connect all your servers to the Contentstack database but sync your content with only one web server.
 Here’s the diagrammatic representation of this architecture.

-This architecture too has its own set of pros and cons.
+This architecture, too, has its own set of pros and cons.

-- High availability - If any of the servers go down, your process management app (PM2) can easily restart them.
+- High availability - If any servers go down, your process management app (PM2) can easily restart them.
 Once the app is restarted, all the content still in the “Pending” state in the Contentstack’s publish queue will be synced.

-- High scalability - As there’s only a single application registered to Contentstack’s servers, rest of the delivery applications can be scaled up/down as required.
+- High scalability - As there’s only a single application registered to Contentstack’s servers, the rest of the delivery applications can be scaled up/down as required.